rahmatttt/travel-itinerary-recommendation/README.md

 - Hybrid Ant Colony Optimization (HACO)
 - Discrete Komodo Mlipir Algorithm (DKA)

-Code for each optimization algorithm can be found in **Optimization** folder
+Code for each optimization algorithm can be found in **Optimization** folder (the code is in .py format)

+Code for results analysis can be found in Results_analysis.ipynb file (open with Jupyter Notebook)

 We use the POIs and hotels in Yogyakarta as the dataset of this project obtained from Google Maps API and SerpAPI